Have you ever wondered why you watch TV or love a TV show so much that you watch it religiously?

 6. I found my writing voice through Survivor.

 Before this blog was created, I was actually blogging about reality TV shows.
 I started blogging because no one in my family watches Survivor and there’s no one for me to discuss the show with.
-And I felt that commenting on other people’s blog or forum wasn’t enough at that time, so I started my first blog called Music Creates Reality.
+And I felt that commenting on other people’s blog or forum wasn’t enough at that time, so I started my first blog on reality tv.

 This blog no longer exists anymore.
 I was writing about Survivor 23: South Pacific and I discovered that instead of writing about the synopsis of the show and discussing the strategies.
 I always ended up writing about the psychological and social aspects of the castaways.
 For instance, I would be writing about how the survivor relate with one another and what beliefs they might have that didn’t serve them in the game.
 It was weird.
 But I started developing my own writing voice.